sam-goodwin/punchcard/README.md

 });
 ```

-Which automatically (and safely) renders the following Condition Expression:
+Which automatically (and safely) renders the following expression:
 ```js
 {
   ConditionExpression: '#0 = :0',